rbaron/gimme-danger/README.md

 * USB-PD 3.0 Programmable Power Supply (PPS) -- 3.3V-21V, in 20mV steps (see the power supply demo below)
 * USB-PD 3.1 Extended Power Range (EPR) Fixed PDOs -- 28V[^1]

 Support for USB-PD 3.1 Adjustable Voltage Supply (AVS) in EPR mode will let us pull 15-28V[^1].
-It's not implemented because I don't have an AVS capable source to test.
+Unfortunately it's still difficult to get our hands on EPR AVS capable sources to implement and test support for it, but in theory the heavy lifting is already done.

 # Some use cases & demos
 Below there are some demo videos.
 Click on the images to play.

 ## 12V LED strip
+The main motivation for this project was to power short runs of LED strips from USB-C chargers and control them via Home Assistant.
+Observing the maximum current and voltage[^1], it should be doable to light up a shelf, table, TV stand or any DYI project that requires only a couple of meters of 12V LED strips.
+Here [wled-calculator.github.io](https://wled-calculator.github.io/) should help with planning.

-Here we can see _GIMME DANGER!!_ connected to [Home Assistant](https://www.home-assistant.io) and controlling a 12V LED strip.
+In the video below we see _GIMME DANGER!!_ connected to [Home Assistant](https://www.home-assistant.io), controlling a short 12V LED strip.
 [![12V LED Strip](https://img.youtube.com/vi/a7QtX55lgi8/maxres1.jpg)](https://youtu.be/a7QtX55lgi8)

 ## 12V RGBW LED strip